- Home

 Local and hyper-local sourcing has emerged as a food and beverage industry trend among consumers who want to prioritize provenance, freshness, and minimal supply chain distances.
 Founding Farmers, for example, is a restaurant that focuses solely on local ingredients:

-The push for local sourcing has exploded the farmers market and community-supported agriculture.
+The push for local sourcing has had a big impact on farmer markets and community-supported agriculture.
 With their ultra-fresh ingredients, urban farms and vertical gardens are also joining in, selling to restaurants and retailers.

-If your business or location embraces sustainability, ensure your eco-certification to display your commitment to sustainability.
+If your business or location embraces sustainability, obtain your eco-certification to display your commitment.
 The Upcycled Organization certifies the food and beverage industry to show consumers its commitment to sustainability.

-Restaurant owners and food product businesses can use its upcycled certification to tell consumers about ingredient origins and help brands establish trust and authenticity.
+Restaurant owners and food product businesses can use their upcycled certification to tell consumers about ingredient origins and help establish trust and authenticity.

-Some other ways to market toward these trends include:
+Some other ways to market your brand based on these trends include:

 Expanding worldview trends